Year C ~ Epiphany 2 ~ 1 Corinthians 12:1-11

-It’s not just one way or one aspect of my life – and it may be decidedly different for the person sitting beside you – but even though it may look different and manifest differently there is no doubt at all in my mind that that Spirit’s working in our lives.
+It’s not just one way or one aspect of my life (like while I’m tuned-in to a worship livestream) – and it may be decidedly different for the next person – but even though it may look different and manifest differently there is no doubt at all in my mind that that Spirit’s working in each of our lives.

-Now concerning spiritual gifts, brothers and sisters, I do not want you to be uninformed.
+Now concerning spiritual gifts, (kindred in Christ), I do not want you to be uninformed.

 But that’s not how spiritual giftedness works.
 At all!